stoicsoftware/stoicsoftware.github.io/views/en/cookbooks/search/search-basic.md

 ---
 label: 'The Anatomy of a SuiteScript Search'
+eleventyNavigation:
+  key: 'search-basic'
+  title: 'Anatomy of a Search'
+  order: 10
 ---

 In our first example, we create a Customer Search that retrieves all Customers located within the